woodstockcs/games-class-docs/pong/ball.md

 title: Ball
 nav_order: 2
 parent: Pong
-layout: default
+layout: exercises
 ---

 # Ball

 ## Purpose

-Learn how to tell the computer where to put dots on the screen.
-Just like finding places on a map, we'll use a coordinate system to place points exactly where we want them in our game.
+Learn to draw circles with different locations and sizes.

 ## Warmup

 1. When you play Battleship, how do you tell your opponent where you're attacking?
 What two pieces of information do you need?
-2. In Minecraft, what do the three numbers mean that appear when you press F3?
-Which two will we care about for 2D games?
-3. [Draw coordinate plane] If you go right 3 and up 2 from the origin, what point do you reach?
+2. [Draw coordinate plane] If you go right 3 and up 2 from the origin, what point do you reach?
-4. When you're looking at a seating chart, how do you know which seat is yours?
+3. When you're looking at a seating chart, how do you know which seat is yours?
 What information do you need?
-5. In Chess, how do you tell someone which square you're moving to?
+4. In Chess, how do you tell someone which square you're moving to?
 What system does Chess use?
-6. On your graph paper, plot these points from different contexts:
+5. On your graph paper, plot these points from different contexts:
    - A battleship attack at B4
    - A chess knight at (2,3)
    - A Minecraft player at X:50 Y:30
-7. What's similar about all these coordinate systems?
+6. What's similar about all these coordinate systems?
-8. What's different about them?
+7. What's different about them?
-9. In your notebook, create a coordinate system for:
+8. In your notebook, create a coordinate system for:
    - A phone's number pad
    - A vending machine's selection grid
-10. If you were writing code to press "5" on a phone, what coordinates would you use?
+9. If you were writing code to press "5" on a phone, what coordinates would you use?
-11. If you wanted item B3 from a vending machine, what coordinates would that be?
+10. If you wanted item B3 from a vending machine, what coordinates would that be?
-12. In the grid below, what are the coordinates of point A?
+11. In the grid below, what are the coordinates of point A?
 [Teacher note: Draw a 5x5 grid with point A at (2,3)]
-13. If you're giving directions to a friend in Minecraft, what two pieces of information do they need to find your exact location?
+12. If you're giving directions to a friend in Minecraft, what two pieces of information do they need to find your exact location?
-14. Complete the pattern: (0,0), (10,0), (20,0), **\_**, **\_**
+13. Complete the pattern: (0,0), (10,0), (20,0), **\_**, **\_**
-15. If our game screen is 100 pixels wide, what would be the coordinate of a dot exactly in the middle?
+14. If our game screen is 100 pixels wide, what would be the coordinate of a dot exactly in the middle?

 ## Problem